 Despite how confident we all might be in life, as parents, we doubt ourselves and we question just how good of a parent we really are.
 When you become a parent, you care about how you act even more.
 Suddenly, the things that you say and do weigh a lot more heavily than they did before you were a parent.
 And not just that, but you also strive for perfection at times, and desire to make it so that your kids like you, and not merely love you.

 I’ve heard some parents say that they don’t really need or desire to have their child be their best friend, and that they’re more concerned with them giving them respect and recognizing them as their parent, the big cheese, and the one in charge.
 But I beg to differ, because you see, my children come to me for advice, they confide in me, and they trust me enough to know that I won’t judge them for the mistakes that they make.
 And we all make mistakes in life.
 They know that I’ll discipline them and be the parent, but that they’ll always have a friend that will be there in times of need.

-Really great friendships are really hard to attain in life, but not only to attain, but even more so, to maintain and last throughout a lifetime.
+Great friendships are really hard to find, but not only to find, but even more so, to maintain and last throughout a lifetime.
 This is just another reason why it’s great to be your child’s best friend.
 Your child will never lose you as a friend.
 Besides, many times friendships end and cause heartache and sadness.
 And this is why I want to spread the word, and to let you know my thoughts on how you should be your child’s best friend.
 Your unconditional love and friendship are two of the biggest gifts that you can give to your children, so by all means, give them your love, your trust, your friendship, and let them know how much you value it.